chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [PowerInfer: Fast Large Language Model Serving with a Consumer-grade GPU](https://arxiv.org/abs/2312.12456): by SJTU IPADS
 - [ ] [LLM in a flash: Efficient Large Language Model Inference with Limited Memory](https://arxiv.org/abs/2312.11514): by Apple

+#### Heterogeneous or decentralized environments

+- [ ] [FusionAI: Decentralized Training and Deploying LLMs with Massive Consumer-Level GPUs](https://arxiv.org/abs/2309.01172): decentrailized system on consumer-level GPUs, through there will be some problems
+- [ ] [Distributed Inference and Fine-tuning of Large Language Models Over The Internet](https://arxiv.org/abs/2312.08361): some techs in this paper will be instructive

 ### Algorithm Optimization 💡

 In this part, researchers provide some algorithm-based method to optimizing LLM inference.